stain/s11.no/content/2021/phd/nanopub/index.md

 herself in her introduction nanopublication, but they still allow anybody to claim any ORCID identifier (or other kind of identifier).
-To add this missing link, users can add the link of their introduction nanopublication to their ORCID profile under "Websites & Social Links", which proves that they have control of that account.
+To add this missing link, users can add the link of their introduction nanopublication to their ORCID profile under _"Websites & Social Links"_, which proves that they have control of that account.
 This link is represented with `foaf:page` when the user identifier is resolved with a HTTP GET request asking for an RDF representation via content